Hide away in the South Pacific: Vanuatu

 We also checked on Efate island (the island where the capital city is, and thus where we were) tours to be made, but at almost 100 dollars for a 4 hour tour that did not cover anything really interesting we decided to hold back.
 Next option was to check out how expensive it would be to reach Tana island, the only island in the country and probably in the Pacific where a single tribe still maintains its traditional lifestyle, barely wearing any clothes and without electricity.
 However, at almost 400 USD per person for a 2 day tour (yes, two days, as the few operators that have it fly you there in one day, take you to the volcano, spend the night, take you to the village the following and fly you back) we again had to discard the idea.

-Seeing that Vanuatu was proving to be a tad to expensive for us and that we were going to leave the country without having seen anything oustanding or peculiar, we chose to visit the nearby waterfalls.
+Seeing that Vanuatu was proving to be a tad to expensive for us and that we were going to leave the country without having seen anything outstanding or peculiar, we chose to visit the nearby waterfalls.
 At 13 USD/ person they were not cheap either, but certainly had a charming beauty to them and were a nice background for some good pictures.

-So, what is there to do in Vanuatu?
-It depends. if you are on a tight budget like us certainly not much.
-Any activity that you want to do will cost you at least 60 to 70 USD and it might not be that interesting.
-However I really think that visiting Tana island and its primitive village is a must before it disappears, so if you have a chance and the money go for it.
-Snorkelling at Hideaway Resort is quite good but not the best, although feeding the fish can be a lot of fun, and I cannot deny that there is a subtle charm in sleeping in your own island somewhere in the Pacific.
+Snorkeling at Hideaway Resort is quite good (check these budget waterproof cameras)but not the best, although feeding the fish can be a lot of fun, and I cannot deny that there is a subtle charm in sleeping in your own island somewhere in the Pacific.
 My verdict?
 If you have the money head to Vanuatu only if you are going to visit Tana island as well.
 Otherwise there are other islands in the Pacific that are less expensive ( or can be) and offer much more.
 Like Moorea in French Polynesia, for example.
 Yes, that’s Tahiti for most of us.
 And no, it does not have to be as expensive as it is famed to be.

-Leave a Comment
+Leave a Reply